TABLE OF CONTENTS

 Credit Card Machine Features

 Setting your business up with the right credit card terminal is one of those important decisions every business owner must make.
-In fact, 70 percent of consumers say that they prefer using a credit or debit card for transactions.
+In fact, 70 percent of consumers prefer using a credit or debit card for transactions.
 The need is unmistakably there for your business to offer the payment method customers prefer.

 There is much more to a credit card machine than simply allowing you the ability to accept credit cards.
 The design, interface, and ease-of-use all play a factor when it comes to credit card machines.
 There’s a reason more outdated models are being replaced, namely, look and efficiency.
 Credit card machines play into your business’ branding and customer experience.
 This is why it’s paramount to select the right credit card terminal for your business.